Football in Spain

-Real Madrid FC (alongside Barcelona), is Spain’s most successful football club in both league and international competitions, and was founded in 1902 by a group of football fans.
-It is interesting that the early British influences on football in Spain can not only be found in the use of English names such as Athletic Club (AC) and Football Club (FC), but also by the fact that Real Madrid’s first team kit imitated that of the Corinthians from London.
+Real Madrid FC (alongside Barcelona), is Spain’s most successful football club in both league and international competitions and was founded in 1902 by a group of football fans.
+It is interesting that the early British influences on football in Spain can not only be found in the use of English names such as Athletic Club (AC) and Football Club (FC) but also by the fact that Real Madrid’s first team kit imitated that of the Corinthians from London.

 La Liga is Spain’s premier football division and was founded in 1927 by Jose Maria Acha, former director of Arenas Club de Gaxto.
-In 1929 Barcelona won the first La Liga title before the league was then halted for several years due to Spanish Civil War.
+In 1929 Barcelona won the first La Liga title before the league was then halted for several years due to the Spanish Civil War.
 At the end of the War (1939), La Liga was reconvened and brought with it several strong competitors, most notably Sevilla, Valencia and Atletico Madrid.
-By the latter half of the 20th century La Liga was dominated by Barcelona, a characteristic of the league still present today.
+By the latter half of the 20th century, La Liga was dominated by Barcelona, a characteristic of the league still present today.

 Copa del Rey